nmcteam/3dash/site/content/index.md

 Maybe.
 We haven't used PHP 8 yet.
 It should, though!
 Definitely works with PHP 7.4.

 5. I made a cool 3dash plugin.
-Wil you add it to the main repo?
+Will you add it to the main repo?

 Maybe.
 Send us a link so we can check out your work!
 Worst case we'll happily link to your external repo.